-- Apply by completing the Free Application for Federal Student Aid (FAFSA), available at www.fafsa.gov.
-Applications must be received by July 1 for the Summer trimester, November 1 for the Fall trimester, and March 1 for the Winter/Spring trimester.
-Early application is recommended - Must not be incarcerated - Must meet the enrollment requirements for both the school and the program (Do not have to have a high school diploma or GED if not required for enrollment in the school or program.
-Also, a student that possesses a bachelor's degree or higher may be eligible for the WNTSG) - As of Fall 2015, prior Tennessee HOPE Scholarship recipients may qualify - Cannot be a prior recipient of the Wilder-Naifeh Technical Skills Grant - Available to all students enrolled at a Tennessee College of Applied Technology who are TN residents for one (1) year prior to enrollment.
-State residency is determined using TBR Rule 02402-2 https://publications.tnsosfiles.com/rules/0240/0240.htm - Must never have completed a previous certificate or diploma program with Wilder-Naifeh Technical Skills Grant funding or had a break in enrollment while receiving the Wilder-Naifeh Technical Skills Grant.
+- Must be a Tennessee resident for one year prior to the application deadline date.
+State residency is determined using TBR Rule 02402-2 https://publications.tnsosfiles.com/rules/0240/0240.htm - Must not be incarcerated - Must meet the enrollment requirements for both the school and the program (Do not have to have a high school diploma or GED if not required for enrollment in the school or program.
+Also, a student that possesses a bachelor's degree or higher may be eligible for the WNTSG) - Must be enrolled in a program leading to a certificate or diploma.
+Continuing education and supplemental certificate programs are not eligible. - Must never have completed a previous certificate or diploma program with Wilder-Naifeh Technical Skills Grant funding or had a break in enrollment while receiving the Wilder-Naifeh Technical Skills Grant.